Things to Do at Piazza Del Duomo

 What to See & Do

-The magnificent baroque cathedral dedicated to Catania's patron saint, featuring a stunning facade, beautiful frescoes, and the tomb of composer Vincenzo Bellini.
-Don't miss the ancient Roman thermal baths visible beneath the church.
+The baroque cathedral dedicated to Catania's patron saint, with an impressive facade and the tomb of composer Vincenzo Bellini inside

 Fontana dell'Elefante (Elephant Fountain)